Upper Siang Hydroelectric Project

-The Upper Siang Hydroelectric Project consists of the construction of several hydroelectric power dams in the Upper Siang district of Arunachal Pradesh, India.
-Construction work on the project was commenced by the National Hydroelectric Power Corporation (NHPC) in April 2009 and various hydro dams will be constructed in phases over a span of 15–20 years.
+The Upper Siang Hydroelectric Project, also known as the Upper Siang Multipurpose Project or Siang Upper Multipurpose Project (SUMP) is the biggest hydroelectric power project planned in the Upper Siang district of Arunachal Pradesh, India.
+Projects planning was commenced by the National Hydroelectric Power Corporation (NHPC) in April 2009 and various hydro dams will be constructed in phases over a span of 15–20 years.

-The main dam is being constructed across river Siang, a tributary of river Brahmaputra and upon completion, the dam reservoir will hold 10 billion cubic meters of water.
-The hydro power project at Siang will alone generate between 10,000 and 12,000 MW, making it the largest hydroelectric dam in the Indian Subcontinent.
+The main dam is being constructed across the Siang river and upon completion, the dam reservoir will hold 9 billion cubic meters of water.
+The hydro power project at Siang will alone generate approximately 11,000 MW, making it the largest hydroelectric dam in the Indian subcontinent.

 Concerns

-Concern on Upstream Flooding
+Floods

 In 2006, Indian media reported that the NHPC was planning to relocate and scale down the project due to concerns on flooding upstream by Chinese government.
-However, the Arunachal Pradesh government has awarded contracts and commenced work on the project as per initial plans.
+However, the situation has reversed due to construction of many tall dams/massive storage reservoirs in the river basin area effecting river's natural flow regime in downstream India.